rg63-itis/imrhythm/content/post/self/Time_Management/index.md

 Right things are ..
 Things that are inline with your growth ..
 Things that are "Actually" required/expected from you in your role ..

-It very important to understand **Wise Investment of Your Time & Energy**
+Time and Energy is is constant for everyone.
+With success, more people will want to partner with you, thus seeking your time & energy.
+It very important to have **Wise Investment of Your Time & Energy**.
+Its pernicious to say "Yes" to each and everything that comes your way.
+If you dont choose how to spend your time & energy, others will choose for you.

-And to be able to make that decision about where to invest your time and energy, one "MUST" find time to think what is required/right thing to be done & what "MUST" be skipped
+To be able to make that decision about where to invest your time and energy, one **"Must Find Time"** to think what is required/right thing to be done & what must be skipped

+**Plan out your work and Work out your plan!**

 ##
 **Eisenhower Decission Matrix :**
+{{< figure src="https://github.com/rg63-itis/imrhythm/blob/master/content/post/self/Time_Management/The-Eisenhower-Decision-Matrix-png-1024x768.jpeg" title="Eisenhower Decission Matrix." >}}
 ##
 **Pareto 80-20 Rule**